thingsboard/thingsboard.github.io/_includes/templates/device-library/single-board-computers/device-new-dashboard.md

-### Create new dashboard
+### Create a New Dashboard
 We will create a dashboard and add the most popular widgets.
 See the instructions below.

 {% assign creatingNewDashboardPE = '
     ===
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-1-pe.png,
-        title: Open the Dashboards page.
-Click on the "+" icon in the top right corner.
-Select "Create new dashboard";
+        title: Open the **Dashboards** page.
+Click on the **"+"** icon in the top right corner.
+Select **"Create new dashboard"**;
     ===
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-2-pe.png,
         title: Input dashboard name.
 For example, "My New Dashboard".
-Click "Add" to add the dashboard;
+Click **"Add"** to add the dashboard;
     ===
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-3-pe.png,
         title: Your dashboard should be listed first since the table sorts dashboards using the time of the creation by default.
-Click on the "Open dashboard" icon.
+Click on the **"Open dashboard"** icon.
     '
 %}

 {% assign creatingNewDashboardCE = '
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-1-ce.png,
         title: Open the Dashboards page.
-Click on the "+" icon in the top right corner.
-Select "Create new dashboard";
+Click on the **"+"** icon in the top right corner.
+Select **"Create new dashboard"**;
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-2-ce.png,
         title: Input dashboard name.
 For example, "My New Dashboard".
-Click "Add" to add the dashboard;
+Click **"Add"** to add the dashboard;
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-3-ce.png,
         title: Your dashboard should be listed first since the table sorts dashboards using the creation time of the creation by default.
-Click on the "Open dashboard" icon.
+Click on the **"Open dashboard"** icon.
     '
 %}

 {% assign creatingNewDashboardEdgePE = '
     ===
-        image: /,
+        image: /images/edge/config/general/create-new-dashboard-pe.webp,
         title: Open the Dashboards page.
-Click on the "+" icon in the top right corner.
-Select "Create new dashboard";
+Click on the **"+"** icon in the top right corner.
+Select **"Create new dashboard"**;
     ===
-        image: /,
+        image: /images/edge/config/general/new-dashboard-dialog-pe.webp,
-        title: Input dashboard name.
-For example, "My New Dashboard".
-Click "Add" to add the dashboard;
+        title: In the pop-up window, enter a dashboard title.
+Other fields are optional.
+Click the **"Add"** button to proceed;
     ===
-        image: /,
+        image: /images/edge/config/general/dashboard-edit-mode-pe.webp,
-        title: Your dashboard should be listed first since the table sorts dashboards using the time of the creation by default.
-Click on the "Open dashboard" icon.
+        title: After creating the dashboard, you will automatically transition to edit mode.
 '
 %}

 {% assign creatingNewDashboardEdgeCE = '
     ===
-        image: /,
+        image: /images/edge/config/general/create-new-dashboard.webp,
-        title: Open the Dashboards page.
-Click on the "+" icon in the top right corner.
-Select "Create new dashboard";
+        title: Go to the **Dashboards** section.
+Click on the **"+"** icon in the top right corner.
+Select **"Create new dashboard"**;
     ===
-        image: /,
+        image: /images/edge/config/general/new-dashboard-dialog.webp,
-        title: Input dashboard name.
-For example, "My New Dashboard".
-Click "Add" to add the dashboard;
+        title: In the pop-up window, enter a dashboard title.
+Other fields are optional.
+Click the **"Add"** button to proceed;
     ===
-        image: /,
+        image: /images/edge/config/general/dashboard-edit-mode.webp,
-        title: Your dashboard should be listed first since the table sorts dashboards using the creation time of the creation by default.
-Click on the "Open dashboard" icon.
+        title: After creating the dashboard, you will automatically transition to edit mode.
 '
 %}